deeppavlov/chatsky/docs/source/user_guides/context_guide.rst

   Stores the responses in-order.

 * **misc**: The misc attribute is a dictionary for storing custom data.
-This field is not used by any of the built-in DFF classes or functions, so the values that you write there are guaranteed to persist throughout the lifetime of the ``Context`` object.
+This field is not used by any of the built-in Chatsky classes or functions, so the values that you write there are guaranteed to persist throughout the lifetime of the ``Context`` object.

 * **framework_data**: This attribute is used for storing custom data required for pipeline execution.